mariadb-corporation/MaxScale/Documentation/Routers/Avrorouter.md

 Controls the number of row events that are grouped into a single Avro data block.
 The default value is 1000 row events.

+#### `block_size`

+The Avro data block size in bytes.
+The default is 16 kilobytes.
+Increase this value if individual events in the binary logs are very large.

 # Files Created by the Avrorouter

 The avrorouter creates two files in the location pointed by _avrodir_: